Skip to content

 TIP

-Use the --skeleton-bg color token for the skeleton background color.
+Use the --skeleton-bg color token for the skeleton's background.

 Usage in UX/UI